Many people believe that kickboxing and Muay Thai are the same.

 Although these two martial arts share many similarities, they’re actually different in many ways.

-Differentiating one sport from the other can be hella confusing, so I created this comparison to help you tell which is which.
+Differentiating one sport from another can be hella confusing, so as an ex-MMA fighter and kickboxing champion, I created this comparison to help you tell which is which.

 Let’s get to it.